alinex/node-validator/README.md

 - `sanitize` - (bool) remove invalid characters
 - `unit` - (string) unit to convert to if no number is given
-- `round` - (bool) rounding of float can be set to true for arithmetic rounding or use `floor` or `ceil` for the corresponding methods
+- `round` - (bool or string) rounding of float can be set to true for arithmetic rounding or use `floor` or `ceil` for the corresponding methods

 __Validate options:__